flipperdevices/flipperzero-firmware/ReadMe.md

 - OFW: [Up toolchain version to 21 #2416 (By dunkbatya)](https://github.com/flipperdevices/flipperzero-firmware/pull/2416)
 - OFW: [IR Universal Audio Remote: Add Grundig CMS 5000 #2414 (By ComputerCarsten)](https://github.com/flipperdevices/flipperzero-firmware/pull/2414)
 - OFW: [Display Mifare Classic data in NFC app #2389 (By liamhays)](https://github.com/flipperdevices/flipperzero-firmware/pull/2389)
+- [Patreon Build Update](https://www.patreon.com/RogueMaster/membership): Total of 31 animations added thanks to our Discord contest submissions!
+Thank you to the community for providing such great GIFs!
+ALL build will now have 31 new animations from the animation contest on Discord.
+- - Includes 11 new animations exclusively for the ALL build
+- - Includes 13 new animations for the Anime build
+- - Includes 5 new animations for the Hackz build
+- - Includes 2 new animations for DBZ build
+- - Includes 1 new animation for the Dolphin build
+- - Includes 1 new animation for the 0ne Piece build
+- - Includes 1 new animation for the P0kemon build
+- - Includes 1 new animation for the RM Select build
+- - Includes 1 new animation for the RM Select build with Bart from the Simpsons [(Thanks to skizzophrenic/TalkingSasquach)](https://github.com/skizzophrenic/Talking-Sasquach/)

 <a name="release">